DesconBelgrade/Klimerko/README.md

 - Now use 4 screws to place the NodeMCU in its spot in the components base of the 3D case.
 - Double check all the connections and if everything is as it should be.
-- Put the weather-resistant cover of the 3D case over the components base
+- Put the weather-resistant cover of the 3D case over the components base (it's better to do this once everything is done and device is connected, though)

 Congratulations, you’ve assembled the device!
 Now onto the software side.

-# Cloud Platform
+# Cloud Platform (Credentials)
 - Head over to https://maker.allthingstalk.com/signup and create an account

 ![Cloud Signup](extras/cloud-signup.png)